We all know that even some prescription medications can become addictive. But sometimes, we have no choice but to take them.

-We all know that even some prescription medications can become addictive, but sometimes, we have no choice but to take them.
-In the cases where there is a risk of addiction, it is crucial beforehand for family and loved ones to know the signs and symptoms in order to try to avoid addiction, and if a loved one becomes addicted, to be able to get them the help they need to get sober.
+In the cases where there is a risk of addiction, it is crucial beforehand for family and loved ones to know the signs and symptoms in order to try to avoid addiction.
+If a loved one becomes addicted, to be able to get them the help they need to get sober.
 Unfortunately, no one is immune to addiction, and it is a terrible disease that affects millions of people every day.

 At Principles Recovery, it is important for us that we give our clients the best possible chances of recovery.
 Part of that effort means providing them and their loved ones with the information they need to recognize the symptoms of drug use and get treatment.
-In this post, we will examine the drug Adderall, the signs of Adderall use, and Adderall use symptoms to look out for, discuss whether Adderall can cause withdrawal, and how to find Adderall addiction treatment in South Florida.

 What is Adderall?

 Adderall is a brand of drug that falls under the category of amphetamine/dextroamphetamine.
-It is primarily prescribed to treat attention deficit hyperactivity disorder in children and adults.
+It is primarily prescribed to treat attention deficit hyperactivity disorder (ADHD) in children and adults.
 It works by altering the state of the brain by adjusting the way certain chemicals in the brain react.
+It can also be used to treat sleep disorders (such as narcolepsy) in combination with other drugs.

 One problem that is known about Adderall and similar drugs is that it has different effects for those without these conditions.
-In people without sleep disorders or ADHD, the drug performs as a stimulant, staving off the need to sleep and creating the ability to hyperfocus.
+In people without sleep disorders or ADHD, the drug performs as a stimulant drug, staving off the need to sleep and creating the ability to hyperfocus.
 Many people take the drug specifically for these stimulant effects even if they have no medical condition associated with the medication.

 Is Adderall Addictive?